Towhidi Janata: Ekushey Book Fair clashes

 In the 2025 Ekushey Book Fair, a group named Touhidi Janata attacked a stall named Sabyasachi for displaying books by exiled writer Taslima Nasrin, leading to its temporary closure.
 The government strongly condemned the incident, calling it a violation of citizens' rights.
 The Chief Adviser ordered the perpetrators to be brought under the law and instructed the police and Bangla Academy to strengthen security at the fair.

 During another day of the Ekushey Book Fair in 2025, controversy arose over the sale of sanitary napkins at two stalls.
 Some Islamist groups labeled sanitary napkins as "private items" and demanded a ban on their public display and sale.
 In response to the complaints, Bangla Academy shut down the two stalls, citing fair regulations that only permit the sale of books and food items.
 The academy clarified that the decision was not targeted at sanitary napkins specifically but applied to all unauthorized products.
 However, Bangla Academy later issued a statement confirming that the free distribution of sanitary napkins at the book fair would continue.

 Shahbag Police station blockade

 On March 5, 2025, Bangladesh police arrested a man for allegedly harassing a female student of Dhaka University on the street over her attire.
 Later, a group of people identifying themselves as "Touhidi Janata" gathered in front of Shahbagh Thana, demanding the release of the arrested individual.
 The accused was subsequently sent to court, where he was granted bail.
 Later, the victim decided to withdraw the case due to pressure from "Touhidi Janata" and alleged threats of rape and death.

-Jiban Mahal park clashes

-In 29 August, group of protesters took out a protest over "anti-social" activities in shrines (like prostitution).
-The people in the shrine attacked protesters which resulted in violence between 2 sides that injured over 20.
-The situation was brought in control by military and police.